Brand repositioning is an invaluable tool for any business faced with a changing market or dynamic industry.

 What is Brand Repositioning?

-Reshaping customer perceptions through brand repositioning essentially entails reclaiming the narrative around your company or offering.
-It enables you to reframe associations with your brand, and redefine the position you occupy within the competitive landscape.
+It allows you to reframe associations with your brand, and redefine the position you occupy within the market landscape.
 This makes brand repositioning an important tool in the broader context of brand strategy.

 When to Consider Repositioning Your Brand